pergolafabio/Hikvision-Addons/hikvision-baresip/README.md

 Create a directory "baresip" in your "config" folder, copy over the files below "config" and "account" to "/config/baresip" , then start the addon, it will probably tell you that the extension 7000 is unable to register.. quite normal because you dont have a PBX yet... https://github.com/pergolafabio/Hikvision-Addons/blob/main/hikvision-baresip/config
 https://github.com/pergolafabio/Hikvision-Addons/blob/main/hikvision-baresip/accounts
-In file "config" change line 52, thats the url for your RTSP stream In file "account" change line 1, if you want to change the extension username/password...
+In file "config" change line 52, thats the url for your RTSP stream...
+In file "account" change line 1, if you want to change the extension username/password...

 Setup Asterisk or a PBX of your choise, i use this one: https://github.com/TECH7Fox/asterisk-hass-addons, create 2 extensions, one for this addon and one for testing.
 Below is an example how to create extension 7000, use the same template for your second one